joshenders/hdmetor.github.io/_drafts/generate_text_with_deep_learning.md

 y_ = transofmed[:, seq_len]
 ```

-Remember that each line of `x_` contains the indexes of the characters contained in the sequence.
-We want to transfor it using one hot econding:
+Again, each line of `x_` contains the indexes of the characters contained in the sequence, and `y_` the corresponding output.

+Since we need a 3 dimensional tensor, we need to transform that via a one hot encoding:

 ```python